microsoft/api-guidelines/graph/patterns/navigation-property.md

 In the current Microsoft Graph implementation, support for navigation properties is limited to entities within the same backend service or the user entity.

-Navigation properties defined within an entity are not returned when retreiving the representation of an entity.
+Navigation properties defined within an entity are not returned when retreiving the representation of an entity unless explicity desired by a service.

 Implementing support for accessing the "$ref" of a navigation property allows a caller to return just the URL of related resource. e.g. `/user/23/manager/$ref`.
 This is useful when a client wishes to identity the related resource but doesn't need all of its properties.